NoviaIntSysGroup/llm-data-extraction/README.md

 # Democracy Chatbot
 ![Chatbot](assets/democracy_chatbot_demo.gif)

 Democracy Chatbot is a project that aims to extract structured data from unstructured meeting protocols and create a knowledge graph for efficient data retrieval and querying.
-The project utilizes a Large Language Model (LLM) to extract metadata from PDF files obtained by scraping the website of the city of nykerleby.
+The project utilizes a Large Language Model (LLM) to extract metadata from PDF files obtained by scraping the website of the city of nykarleby.
 The extracted data is then converted into a knowledge graph, enabling quick access to the information.
 Additionally, the project includes a chatbot app that allows users to interact with the extracted data.

 ## Project Setup